Radon10043/Empirical-Study-LLM-MR/system-under-test/Multi-MAXSUM/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this program: There is a program whose input is an integer array and an integer `m`.
 The program finds the `m` contiguous mutex subarray with the largest sum and outputs the sum.
 Please identify the metamorphic relations of this program as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
-Here are some examples:
+Here is an example:

 ```cpp
 /**